 “We hope this centre will lead to more imaginative research into the causes of serious mental illness.
 It is also a symbol of space and beauty – a flagship of hope for the future.”Marjorie Wallace CBE, SANE Founder and Chief Executive

-HRH Prince Charles and SANE Founder and Chief Executive, Marjorie Wallace CBE, at the opening of POWIC in 2003
+King Charles III and SANE Founder and Chief Executive, Marjorie Wallace CBE, at the opening of POWIC in 2003

 To increase the scope of POWIC as a centre for multi-disciplinary research, we partner with several organisations.

-The Subramanium Study Centre brings together global experts from different fields and industries, across public and private sectors, to advance the study of mental health through original research.
+The Subramanium Study Centre located at POWIC brings together global experts from a range of fields and industries, across the public and private sectors, to advance the study of mental health through original research.

-A key focus is to support the discovery of new and practical treatments for various disorders, including clinical depression and schizophrenia.
-Detailed mental health data is used to provide a unique ’fingerprint’ to seek common illness traits.
-These are analysed and used in clinical tests to develop future drug treatments.
+A key focus is to support the discovery of new and practical treatments for a variety of disorders, including clinical depression and schizophrenia.
+Detailed mental health data will be used to provide a unique ’fingerprint’ to seek common illness traits, which will be analysed and used in clinical tests to develop future drug treatments.